eugenesvk/bypass-paywalls-chrome-clean/README.md

 ### New site requests
 You can [submit a request for a new website](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean/-/issues).
-Please read the following instructions and share your results for a quicker process.
+Please use the issue template (check READ FIRST issue), read the following instructions and share your results for a quicker process.
 Remember to check the [previous requests](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean/-/issues?scope=all&state=all) before asking for a new website.
 1. Open incognito window and search for article in Google search (or webcache).
 2. Clear cookies for the site (by this add-on: opt-in to custom sites or grant permission for the site; also enables blocking of general paywall scripts).